MykolaPinchuk/LoanDefault/README.md

 # LoanDefault
 This repo containts an ML project to predict defaults of Lending Club loans.
 It is deployable via a simple Flask webapp on Google Cloud Platform (GCP).
 An XGBoost model here is a simplified version of my model from [Kaggle](https://www.kaggle.com/code/pmykola/lending-club-loan-default-prediction/edit/run/109869105).
 It is built in 'loans_modeling_' notebooks.
 This project is deployable via GCP App Engine.
-Free GCP trial subscription is sufficient to deploy the model.
+Free GCP trial subscription is sufficient to deploy the model: https://medium.com/@pinchukmykola/ml-model-to-predict-loan-defaults-part-4-deployment-and-serving-on-gcp-374a7401999f/

+I published a series of Medium artciles, walking through modeling and deployment of this project:

 <br>
 <br>